-29. Bonds and Parent Company Guarantees

-- 29.1 Directors and Heads of Service must consult the Solicitor to the Council and the Chief Finance Officer: - (a) about whether a Parent Company Guarantee is required when a Contractor is a subsidiary of a parent company, and: - (i) the Total Value of the Contract exceeds £50,000; or - (ii) award is based on evaluation of the parent company; or - (iii) there is some concern about the stability of the Contractor. - (b) About whether a bond is needed: - (i) where the Total Value of the Contract exceeds £140,000£150,000 Directors and Heads of Service in consultation with the Solicitor to the Council must decide whether the circumstances justify the Council requiring the supplier to provide a bond; or - (ii) where it is proposed to make staged or other payments in advance of receiving the whole of the subject matter of the Contract and there is concern about the stability of the ContractorAll bonds must be in a form approved by the Solicitor to the Council.

-30. Post-Tender Negotiation

-30.1 Post-tender negotiation may take place where:

-- (a) the tenders received are in excess of the budget provision; or - (b) the appropriate Director or Head of Service, after consultation with the Solicitor to the Council, considers from an analysis of the tenders received, that additional financial or other benefits may be obtained for the Council through post-tender negotiation; and - (c) a clause allowing for negotiation after tenders have been opened was included in the Invitation to Tender. - Any post-tender negotiation may be undertaken with the tenderer submitting the Preferred Bidder exclusively.
-However, where any such post-tender negotiation is proposed for other than the tenderer submitting the preferred tender then the opportunity for such post-tender negotiation shall be extended to all those who have submitted tenders.
+29. Bonds and Parent Company Guarantees 29.1 d Heads of Service must consult the Solicitor to the Council of Finance Officer: (a) about whether a Parent Company Guarantee is required when a Contractor is a subsidiary of a parent company, and: (i) the Total Value of the Contract exceeds £50,000; or (ii) award is based on evaluation of the parent company; or (iii) there is some concern about the stability of the Contractor. (b) About whether a bond is needed: (i) where the Total Value of the Contract exceeds $\pounds^{140,000}\pounds^{150,000}$ Directors and Heads of Service in consultation with the Solicitor to the Council must decide whether the circumstances justify the Council requiring the supplier to provide a bond ; or (ii) where it is proposed to make staged or other payments in advance of receiving the whole of the subject matter of the Contract and there is concern about the stability of the ContractorAll bonds must be in a form approved by the Solicitor to the Council.
+30. Post-Tender Negotiation 30.1 Post-tender negotiation may take place where: (a) (a) the tenders received are in excess of the budget provision; or (b) the appropriate Director or Head of Service , after consultation with the Solicitor to the Council, considers from an analysis of the tenders received, that additional financial or other benefits may be obtained for the Council through post-tender negotiation; and (c) use allowing for negotiation after tenders have been opened ncluded in the Invitation to Tender.
+30.2 Any post-tender negotiation may be undertaken with the tenderer submitting the Preferred Bidder exclusively.
+However, where any such post-tender negotiation is proposed for other than the tenderer submitting the preferred tender then the opportunity for such post- tender negotiation shall be extended to all those who have submitted tenders.

-Where any post-tender negotiations are appropriate a written record shall be kept of all negotiations, including notes of all meetings and the names of the individuals present, and placed on the Contract file.
+30.3 Where any post-tender negotiations are appropriate a written record shall be kept of all negotiations, including notes of all meetings and the names of the individuals present, and placed on the Contract file.